magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_custom_screens.md

 </Screen>
 ```

 The problem now is that there is no indication when to switch to the second slide.
-So, we will stay on slide 0 forever.
+So, we will stay on the first slide forever.

 ## Switching slides